History: MA, MS

 - The Plan B option requires the production of a paper or creative work of art and is expected to reflect equivalent scholarship standards as a thesis.

 The History Department offers various types of graduate financial assistance:

 Graduate assistantships are the primary financial assistance offered by the Department of History.
 Offered annually on a competitive basis, there are seven graduate assistantships each year for qualified students.
 These assistantships entail approximately 20 hours of work a week assisting the faculty in the introductory survey courses taught by the department.
-The award carries a stipend of $3,750 for one semester of work and $7,500 for two semesters and a nonresident tuition award.
+The award carries a stipend of $3,750 for one semester of work and $10,000 per academic year and a nonresident tuition award.
 A GA must maintain a GPA of 3.0 and be enrolled as a full-time student to keep an assistantship and may hold graduate assistantships for a maximum of two years while enrolled in the master's program.
-Applications for graduate assistantships should be postmarked no later than February 1 for the next academic year.
+Applications for graduate assistantships should be postmarked no later than December 15 for the next academic year.